How to craft the perfect financial plan for short, medium and long term goals

 When you make mid-term financial goals, consider all your goals in detail.
 Do you really need a car or a house?
 If you already own a house, should you renovate it instead of buying a new one?
 Making sure you have detailed medium-term plans, helps in making the right cuts in your short-term financial goals.

 Want to buy a car in the next three years, but aren’t sure if you can afford it?
-Sometimes, it may seem like you don’t have the resources to fulfil your medium-term financial goals.
-Don’t worry!
-Following goal-based financial planning can help you here!
+Sometimes, it may seem like you don’t have the resources to fulfill your medium-term financial goals.
+Don’t worry, Following goal-based financial planning can help you here.
 You don’t have to always drastically cut down your monthly spending to achieve a bigger goal.
-Making small changes like reducing the number of times you eat out in a month or reducing your trips to the shopping mall, can help you in a big way!
+Making small changes like reducing the number of times you eat out in a month or reducing your trips to the shopping mall, can help you in a big way.

 Goal-based financial planning is very helpful in understanding individual requirements of accomplishing each goal.
 Try setting up different accounts for different goals.
-If you want your children to pursue master’s degree, consider saving in a brokerage account.
+If you have an impending expenditure coming your way, you can consider saving in a brokerage account.
 You can have different money market accounts for your house goals as well as your next vacation.

 To sum it up